Laceless Football Boots

 The idea of having less effort in wearing your boots by the removal of laces is understandably attractive especially to younger generations who are very immersed in a plug and play system.
 Another trend that coincides with the development of a laceless boot is the use of stretchy elastic knit material on the upper which to a certain extent already gives the boot a particular degree of lockdown.

-However, a great percentage of football boot wearers still go with laced boots and no other than Lionel Messi and Mohamed Salah have gone on to wear the laced 19.1 versions of the Nemeziz and X respectively after trying the laceless options and marketing them for adidas.
-Much of the lockdown is coming from the structural reinforcement of the upper, there tends to be some amount of foot slippage and movement inside a laceless boot, even if you have a near perfect fit, more so considering nowadays a soft and flexible upper is preferred because of the comfort it brings.
+However, a great percentage of football boot wearers still go with laced boots and no other than Karim Benzema and Mohamed Salah have gone on to wear the laced .1 versions of the X Ghosted.
+Much of the lockdown of a laceless boot is coming from the structural reinforcement of the upper, and as such there tends to be some amount of foot slippage and movement even if you have a near perfect fit.
+Apart from that, nowadays a soft and flexible upper is preferred because of the comfort it brings.

 Kids Laceless Boots